Neveklov: Administrative division

+Etymology

+The initial name of Neveklov was probably Nevyklov or Neviklov.
+This would mean that the name was derived from the personal name Nevykl or Nevikl, meaning "Nevykl's/ Nevikl's (court)".

 Geography

 Neveklov is located about 11 km west of Benešov and 29 km south of Prague.
 It lies in a hilly landscape of the Benešov Uplands.
 The highest point is the hill Neštětická hora at 534 m above sea level.
 The municipal territory is rich in fishponds, the largest of which is Panský rybník.
 The eastern border of the vast territory is formed by Slapy Reservoir.

 History

 The first written mention of Neveklov is from 1285, when the Rosenberg family sold the village to the Zderaz Monastery.
 The village was promoted to a town by King Ferdinand I in 1563.
 The town was badly damaged by the fires in 1752, 1772 and 1814.

 Transport

 There are no railways or major roads passing through the municipality.